Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 The supervisor refers to the officer to whom the position reports.
 In addition to being responsible for initiating and maintaining the PPR-SS process, the supervisor is required to:

-• determine, together with the senior staff member, performance objectives and the criteria to be used in assessing these objectives;
+• determine, together with the senior staff member, performance objectives and the criteria to be used in assessing these objectives

-• review the performance of the senior staff member in line with set criteria;
+• review the performance of the senior staff member in line with set criteria

-• make a recommendation to the authorising officer on performance bonus pay for senior staff;
+• make a recommendation to the authorising officer on performance pay bonus for senior staff

-• make a recommendation, where appropriate, to the authorising officer, on renewal of a fixed term appointment.
+• make a recommendation, where appropriate, to the authorising officer, on renewal of a fixed-term appointment.

 (c) Authorising Officer